-You think your feeling is correct?
+Have you been feeling off recently?
 You’re a little extra tired, maybe emotional, and you haven’t gotten your period in a while.
-A pregnancy test can bring you some certainty – but when is the pregnancy test actually positive?
+A pregnancy test can bring you some certainty – but when is the right time to take it and how do you know it is actually positive?

 Most of us think of a pregnancy test as just urinating on a little stick, but we’re not really sure what we’re looking for beyond the “yes” or “no.” But the pregnancy test is actually measuring the concentration of the human hormone chorionic gonadotropin (hCG).

 What’s that?
 This is actually a special protein that functions as a hormone. hCG is formed by the placenta.
 Its task is to give the pregnancy a ‘start signal’ and to maintain it.

 Approximately five days after the fertilized egg has implanted itself in the uterus, the hCG level in the female body rises.
 It reaches its peak in the tenth to twelfth week of pregnancy and then slowly falls off again.
 Therefore, most pregnancy tests are based on hCG concentration.

 To determine the amount of hCG, a pregnancy test measures the concentration either in the blood or the urine.
 A blood test can be performed by your gynecologist and gives a reliable result approximately one week before the expected menstrual cycle.
 In contrast, the products that are available in drug stores are all urine tests.
 Here, too, two types differ.